 Pick a lawyer-friendly merchant processor

-Despite the rise of online payments in the legal profession, some of the current Bar Association rules around law accounting were created back when everyone was still paid by check.
+Despite the rise of online payments in the legal profession, some of the current Bar Association rules around law firm accounting were created back when everyone was still paid by check.
 This means that attorneys have to take extra care when selecting a merchant processor for their business.

 It’s important to remember that a standard payment processor will keep a certain percentage of each transaction as a fee.
 Because of this, you run the risk of breaking certain trust accounting laws (those transaction fees need to be immediately paid back into the trust account).